CONSULTATION FEE RANGE

 No. The current version of the program does not allow home cultivation.

-The Bureau will likely enter into reciprocity agreements with states.
-However, these locations must have ‘comparable’ requirements for the usage and lawful purchase of medical marijuana.
-Patients with a terminal illness will undoubtedly be allowed to buy weed in another state with such an agreement.
+At present, the answer is “no.” However, the Bureau will likely enter into reciprocity agreements with states in the future.
+These locations must have comparable requirements for the usage and lawful purchase of medical marijuana.
+Patients with a terminal illness will undoubtedly be the first to benefit from such an agreement.

-The caregiver needs to go through a criminal background check, apply for an ID card, and register with the Bureau of Health.
+The caregiver must undergo a criminal background check, apply for an ID card, and register with the Bureau of Health.
 Only those aged 21+ may apply.
 The patient also needs to have an ID card issued by the Bureau.
 Incidentally, a caregiver can be designated by a maximum of five patients.
 Each MMJ patient can select a maximum of two caregivers.

-Where Can I Use My MMJ in West Virginia?
+What if I Lose My Medical Card in West Virginia?